minetest/minetest/doc/lua_api.md

     on_detach = function(self, parent) end,
     get_staticdata = function(self) end,

+    -- if is true, /clearobjects in soft mode will not delete entity prevent_soft_clearobjects = false,

     _custom_field = whatever,
     -- You can define arbitrary member variables here (see Item definition -- for more info) by using a '_' prefix